dishadey-github/supermarket-sales-data-analytics-report/README.md

    - vs PY - Profit (% of change of profit in the current year with respect to the previous year)
    - vs PY - % Returned Orders (% of change of returned orders in the current year with respect to the previous year)

+##### Activities to perform in the Power Query
+1. Open Power Query Editor:
+Click on Transform Data to open the Power Query Editor.
+In view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.

+2. Inspect and Clean Data:
+Verify that both datasets (Orders and Returns) are loaded correctly.
+Check for any inconsistencies or missing values and handle them accordingly (e.g., removing null values, correcting data types).

 ##### Activities to perform in the Table View
 ##### 1. Create the Date Table
 ```